Real Middle-earth in Ruapehu

 The Ruapehu District has also starred in other movies and TV series.
 It’s not just about The Lord of the Rings, people!
 Can we say that?

-Lord of the Rings filming locations in Turoa
+The Lord of the Rings Filming Locations in Turoa

-Lord of the Rings filming locations in Ohakune
+The Lord of the Rings Filming Locations in Ohakune

 About 6km (4 miles) from Ohakune, the Ohakune Beech Paddock was a filming location for The Hobbit: An Unexpected Journey.
 Its wooded green fields depicted the outskirts of Hobbiton quite the contrast to the rest of the sinister Mordor landscapes filmed in the area.

 Mangawhero River and Mangawhero Falls on Ohakune Mountain Road is now more commonly known as Gollums Pool to visitors.
 This was used for a scene in LOTR: The Two Towers where Gollum is catching fish, while Faramir threatens to set his archers on him.
 Tawhai Falls, now more commonly known as Gollum’s Pool, was also used for this scene.

 On the Whakapapa side of Mt Ruapehu are some more Mordor locations.
 Iwikau Village and the sharp volcanic rock, cliffs and ash behind Aorangi Lodge was the location of Emyn Muil.

 The Whakapapa ski area is also where Isildur cuts off Saurons finger in the opening scenes of The Fellowship of the Ring, as well as the scene where the armies of Mordor leave Minas Morgul on the Orc Road.

 Outside of the winter months, you can take the Meads Wall 30-minute walk also at the Whakapapa ski area.